En Primeur FAQs

 Unfortunately not since the wines are already sold at a discount and our margin is small.

 Producers will only release their wines when they see them as ready so it may be that some producers consider their wine to be ready earlier or later than others.
 As for payment, yes, we will charge for duty and VAT on the basis of the wine, not the EP campaign.
-For example, our Château Meaume is usually the first of our Bordeaux wines to be released.
-We will therefore charge the duty, delivery charge and VAT and we will indeed deliver the wine when it arrives in the UK.
+For example, Château Méaume is usually the first of our Bordeaux wines to be released, so if you ordered multiple wines, including the Méaume, in a Bordeaux campaign we will charge the duty, delivery charge and VAT due on the Méaume when that arrives, independent of the rest of the wines on your order.
+This will then be repeated as and when each wine arrives in the UK.

 Can I store my wines ‘In Bond’?

 Yes.
 When the wines arrive at London City Bond, they can be stored ‘Under Bond’ meaning that duty, VAT and delivery do not need to be paid until you are ready to take delivery.
-However, if you do wish to have them stored, we will ask for our standard storage charge of £10 per case, per year as soon as they arrive at the warehouse.
+However, if you do wish to have them stored, we will ask for our standard storage charge of £10 per case of 12 x 75 cl bottles, (£6 per 1/2 case or fewer) ex-VAT per year as soon as they arrive at the warehouse.